 In addition to attending meetings of the Strategic Management Committee and other important meetings, by making use of a method via the internet at the same time, members of the Audit Committee conduct interviews with Directors, Executive Officers, departments in charge of internal audits, and other departments in charge of internal control concerning progress on the execution of their duties, and view important approval documentation, etc. Selected members of the Audit Committee investigate the state of business and assets at the Company headquarters and important business sites according to the audit standards and audit plans, etc. of the Audit Committee as established by the Audit Committee.
 They also conduct onsite audits of subsidiaries, etc. as needed, while forming a framework for conducting audits on the state of the execution of duties by Directors and Executive Officers.

 In addition, the Audit Committee holds regular meetings with major subsidiaries' Auditors as part of efforts to strengthen coordination in order to enhance the effectiveness of the Group's audit systems.
-The Audit Committee Office has been set up directly under the Audit Committee to assist the Committee's audit duties.
+The Audit Committee Office has been set up directly under the Audit Committee to assist the Committee's duties.

 Kazuhiko Takeda, Chairperson of the Audit Committee, has extensive knowledge of finance and accounting through his experience as CFO at major subsidiaries of listed companies.